The legal system in Indonesia is based on Roman-Dutch law, modified by traditional elements and by new criminal procedure law.

 On 19 November 2015, Indonesia said the government had postponed planned executions of drug traffickers as it focused on fixing the economy.
 Coordinating Minister for Political, Legal and Security Affairs, Luhut Panjaitan, denied reports that the Indonesian government had declared a moratorium on the death penalty, saying the moratorium would not be permanent.

 On 18 April 2016, President Joko Widodo defended the use of the death penalty for drug offenses, arguing that drug abuse constitutes an emergency.
 He said 30-50 people a day die in Indonesia because of drugs.
 He spoke after meeting German Chancellor Angela Merkel, who underlined Germany's opposition to capital punishment and its wish for Indonesia "not to implement it if possible."
-Since the independence, in 1945, Indonesia executed 78 people (as of June 30, 2016).
+Since the independence, in 1945, Indonesia executed 82 people (as of 31 December 2017).
+Top secret death

 Generally, death sentences are carried out by firing squad early in the morning, and the authorities divulge news of executions after they have taken place, with relatives, lawyers and the condemned people themselves being kept in the dark before the actual executions take place.